 - 1. Preserve the traditional character of Hungerford and its setting within the surrounding landscape protect and enhance the historical town centre and lobby for new buildings to be of the best quality and design. - 2.
 Protect and enhance the Common, the Marsh, the SSSIs and the surrounding AONB. - 3.
 Minimise the environmental impact of future developments. - 4.
 Encourage effective and efficient management of the rural landscape. - 5.
 Promote increased waste recycling. - 6.
-Encourage activities that reduce CO2 emissions especially in energy efficiency of buildings, local energy generation and local production of food.
+Encourage activities that reduce CO emissions especially in energy efficiency of buildings, local energy generation and local production of food.

 - 1. Reduce sign clutter, road markings and improve the appearance of buildings within the town. - 2.
 Ensure that new developments are appropriately screened, incorporate play/communal space and are within easy walking distance of shops, schools and other town centre amenities. - 3.
 Support a conservation based management plan for areas such as the Marsh, Common and SSSIs, which balances public access and conservation objectives. - 4.
 Support the objectives of the North Wessex Downs AONB Management Plan. - 5.
-Encourage and support local energy generation by solar, wind, biomass and water.
+Encourage and support local energy generation by solar, wind, biomass and water. - 6.
+Encourage improvements in the energy efficiency of existing and new buildings. - 7.
+Reduce light pollution and energy usage by time controlled street lighting. - 8.
+Require all new developments to satisfy current best practice for energy and resouce efficiency.
+Aspire for all new housing to reach Code for Sustainable Homes level 6 by 2016.